ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-network.md

 For more information about ordering Windows Server 2019 licenses, see [Get started with Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/get-started-19){: external}.

-## Network diagram (Single-zone VMware instance only)
+## Configure hostnames individually
 {: #vrw-orderinginstance-network-diagram}

-You can customize the hostnames prefix individually by selecting **Configure hostnames individually**.
-It must meet the following requirements:
+You can customize the hostnames prefix individually by toggling the switch on.

+The hostnames prefix must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * No consecutive dash characters are allowed.
 * The hostname prefix must start with a lowercase alphabetic character.